-Edna Garvin is the girl in the back of the classroom drawing naked women.
+Edna Garvin is the girl in the back of the classroom who draws naked women.
 Edna Garvin is the girl who dyes her hair too much to match her current "best friend's" favorite color.
 Edna Garvin is the girl who ate a dung beetle in the second grade.
-And Edna freaking Garvin is the girl who has been sending Lilian the obsessive love letters.
+And Edna fucking Garvin is the girl who has been sending Lilian the obsessive love letters.

 It had started the beginning of senior year.
-Lilian had Anatomy first period.
-The teacher had assigned them seats the second or third day of classes.
+Lilian had an anatomy lecture first period.
+The teacher assigned them seats the second or third day of classes.
 Edna Garvin took possession of the chair beside Lilian.

-Lilian couldn't just turn away from her whenever things became too overwhelming, because she was the last one in the row.
+Lilian couldn't just turn away from her whenever things became too overwhelming, having been the last one in the row.
 Sure, she could talk to the wall, but she'd rather kill herself.

 Edna Garvin sat down next to her every day, and she brought the sour stench of moldy cheese and carnival vomit with her.
-Whenever she wasn't looking, Lilian used to dig in her backpack and spray the surrounding area in a bath of a product she bought at Victoria's Secret, but that wasn't often; Edna Garvin never turned around—she always stared at Lilian.
+Whenever she wasn't looking, Lilian used to dig in her backpack and spray the surrounding area in a bath of a Victoria's Secret product, but that wasn't often; Edna Garvin never turned around—she always stared at Lilian.